jaimindp/dollar_cost_average_dip_buying/README.md

 <img src="https://alternative.me/crypto/fear-and-greed-index.png" alt="Latest Crypto Fear & Greed Index" width="350" height="300" class="center"/>

 ### Updates
+September 13th
+Printing of summary statistics of dca avg buy price and total spent

 September 12th
 Allows for stopping, saving and restarting allowing the user to choose to buy at the current price or skipping instead